 Our vision for camp is to provide a broad range of opportunities for movement, exploration and growth.
 Our offerings will focus on Conscious Dance, Partner Dancing, and Contact Improv, as well as Expressive Arts, Inner Movement, and Community Building.

-In the mean time, feel free to browse our facilitators from 2016 to get a taste of what we co-create at Dance Camp.
+In the mean time, please feel free to review some of last year's facilitators to get a taste of what camp has to offer.

 Christine Tasseff has been facilitating movement as spiritual practice, artistic resource and psychological narrative for nearly 30 years.
 Her work draws on a number of disciplines, and has deep roots in the 5Rhythms (tm) movement work of Gabrielle Roth, to whom she apprenticed from 1986-2012.

 Saffire Bouchelion is a 1st Degree Black Belt Nia instructor who has been passionately practicing Nia for 18 years.
 He is also a professional performer and musician.
 His embodiment and transmission of music and rhythm stir profound transformation in his students.
 He has taught Drumming, Embodying Rhythm and Dance into Being workshops throughout the US, Europe, Mexico and Bali for the past 13 years.
 And this past December Saffire published a children's book called The Groove Goblin which has been selling well on Amazon.
 So, be it through Teaching classes/Workshops, Performance, DJing, Poetry, or simply Being, Saffire's greatest joy is helping to Embody the world, one Community at a time!
 Lets all pulse together....back to the One!